ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 Other implementation details will conform to existing patterns all other table columns handle, such as `CellView` and `GroupHeaderView` implementations.

 _Note: For number values that can't be translated into a representable time (e.g. `NaN`, `∞`, `-∞`, negative values), we will simply show a blank cell._

+### Considered Corner Cases

+Currently in SLE, there are corner cases that can result in a display of something like "25 min, 60 sec", which is non-ideal.
+This happens when the value being formatted has a large fractional value close to 1 (e.g. .999999997).
+The better behavior would be to either show a formatted value of "26 min", or even "25 min, 59.99 sec", though the former would be a more accurate representation if the value was 59.99999997.

 ## Alternative Implementations / Designs